Joan Hackett: Personal life and death

 From 1966 to 1973 she was married to actor Richard Mulligan, who was also cast in The Group.

 Hackett was diagnosed with cancer in 1981.
-She died of ovarian cancer on October 8, 1983, at Encino Hospital in Encino, California.
+She died of ovarian cancer on October 8, 1983, at Encino Hospital in the Encino neighborhood of Los Angeles.
 A funeral mass was held on Wednesday, October 12, 1983, at St. Victor Catholic Church in Los Angeles, California.
 Her remains are entombed in The Abbey of The Psalms Mausoleum at Hollywood Forever Cemetery, where her epitaph reads: "Go Away — I'm Asleep".